 Early Screening Essential to Prevention and Increasing Cure Rate

-“Colorectal cancer is the fourth most commonly occurring cancer in the USA and nearly five percent of Americans will develop colorectal cancer in their lifetime.
+“Colorectal cancer is the fourth most commonly occurring cancer in the USA and nearly five percent of Americans will develop this disease in their lifetime.
 At any time, over one million Americans are currently living with colorectal cancer.
-Colorectal cancer is the second leading cause of cancer deaths in the United States, with over 56,000 people expected to die from this disease each year,” Dr. Coleman explains.
+This disease is the second leading cause of cancer deaths in the United States, with over 56,000 people expected to die from this disease each year,” Dr. Coleman explains.
 “However, it is a preventable and very curable disease if caught early.”

 Because there are often no symptoms when it is first developing, colorectal cancer can only be caught early through regular screening.
 “The benefits of early detection and treatment are dramatic,” Dr. Coleman says.
 “The possibility of curing patients after symptoms develop is only 50%, but if colorectal cancer is found and treated at an early stage before symptoms develop, the opportunity to cure it is 80% or better.
 Most colon cancers start as non-cancerous growths called polyps.
 If we are able to find these polyps while they are still non-cancerous, we remove them and the cancer may be prevented.
 Major surgery can usually be avoided, as well,” Dr. Coleman adds.

 Colorectal surgeons are experts in the surgical and nonsurgical treatment of colon and rectal problems and play an instrumental role in the effective screening, prevention and treatment of colorectal cancer.
 Studies have shown that patients treated by colorectal surgeons are more likely to survive colorectal cancer because of their advanced training and the large number of colon and rectal disease surgeries they perform.